- April 7, 2016

 Speak with a Medical Malpractice Lawyer in Poughkeepsie or Wappingers Falls, NY

-At Stenger, Roberts, Davis & Diamond, LLP, we represent medical malpractice victims and their families throughout the Hudson Valley region.
+At Stenger, Diamond & Glass LLP, we represent medical malpractice victims and their families throughout the Hudson Valley region.
 If you believe that you or a loved one may be suffering as a result of a medical mistake, we encourage you to call (866) 290-6929 or contact us online for a free consultation.